stephantul/stephantul.github.io/about.md

 * I love closely listening to music, across all genres.
 * I love reading, mostly science fiction.
 Jeff Vandermeer and China Miéville are probably my favorite authors.
 * I work remotely, and, with the exception of some brief excursions into local coffee places, spend most of my time at home
-* I love coffee, pickles and hummus
+* I love coffee, pickles, and hummus